 Now, Helen still loves running around but in the form of Marathons, Ultra trails and multi-sport endurance events, her tree houses have become DOC (Department of Conservation) Huts, and she still marvels at seeing and hearing our native birds and the rain?
 It brings out the best of everything from waterfalls, photography, to the ‘most satisfying cuppa ever’ after a day tramping in the wet.

 Helens early love of Geography graduated to working in the travel industry for 20+ years.
-And collating work with all her hobbies (travel, tramping, skiing, mountain biking and endurance events), which have taken her to wonderful places around NZ and overseas.
+And collating work with all her hobbies (travel, tramping, skiing, mountain biking and endurance events), have taken her to wonderful places around NZ and overseas.
 Her goal is to walk all the Great Walks of New Zealand (she has her eye on the Australian ones too) and complete as much of the Te Araroa Trail possible – 3000km along the length of New Zealand from Cape Reinga to Bluff.